TomasTomecek/tmux-top/README.md

 Configuration
 -------------

-[https://github.com/TomasTomecek/tmux-top/blob/master/conf/default_json.go](This json) contains default configuration.
+[This json](https://github.com/TomasTomecek/tmux-top/blob/master/conf/default_json.go) contains default configuration.
 If you want to change something, just override the json and store it in `~/.tmux-top`.
 You can change whatever you want.
 If the value is not found in your configuration file, it's loaded from default oone.